 I saved this one for last, because it’s awesome!
 This Mama has every bit for travel with kids covered!
 I didn’t see a lot about budgeting, but she has soooo many tips for things to pack and the best gear to take.
 She even has check-lists for packing!

 I have to say, for all these tips, the ones that have saved us the most money are probably regarding eating out.
 If our whole crew goes, it’s basically 4 adult meals and 2 kid meals at every meal.
 (We have a 17-year old and a 9-year old that eats like an adult.)
 Not to mention all the snacks and drinks throughout the day.
 I REALLY appreciate the ‘bottle-fill’ water fountains that are popping up everywhere!

 As far as accommodations, we’ve always had really good luck with AirBNB and VRBO.com if we want to stay in a house/apartment/condo with a kitchen, which is usually a must for us for extended stays because we have a kid with food allergies.
 If I know specific locations and ‘code phrases’ that are used to search for specific hotels on Groupon and Hotwire I’ll book through them as well for discounted rates.

 Click the image below for your FREE clickable PDF of most kid-friendly hotel chains!

 How about your travels?
-What budget-friendly tips do you have for traveling with kids?
+What budget-friendly tips do you have to travel with kids?
 Let me know in the comments, and if you know someone who would find this guide useful, please SHARE!